Skip to content

 For this example, our customer would like us to document each call to the updatePriceOnBackend method in a log file.

-Our first instinct would be to add in the products.component.ts file an import to fs (Node JS file system component) and write the following code:
+Our first instinct would be to add in the products.controller.ts file an import to fs (Node JS file system component) and write the following code:

 ts